Pitons (Saint Lucia)

 The Pitons are two mountainous volcanic plugs, volcanic spires, located in Saint Lucia.
-Gros Piton is 743 m high and Petit Piton is 798.25 m high; they are linked by the Piton Mitan ridge.
+Petit Piton is 743 m high and Gros Piton is 798.25 m high; they are linked by the Piton Mitan ridge.
+Piton means mountain peak in French, so Petit and Gros Piton respectively refer to the smaller and larger peak.
 The Pitons are a World Heritage Site, 2909 ha in size, and located near the town of Soufrière.

 Geography

-The Pitons are located near the towns of Soufrière, Saint Lucia, Soufrière, and Choiseul Quarter Choiseul on the southwestern coast of the island.
-They are in the electoral districts of three and ten.
-The Pitons are located on either side of Jalousie Bay.
+The Pitons are located between the towns of Soufrière and Choiseul on the southwestern coast of the island.

 Flora and fauna

-Coral reefs cover almost 60% of the site's marine area.
-A survey has revealed 168 species of finfish, 60 species of cnidaria, including corals, eight mollusks, 14 sponges, 11 echinoderms, 15 arthropods, and eight annelid worms.
 The dominant terrestrial vegetation is tropical moist forest grading to subtropical wet forest, with small areas of dry forest and wet elfin woodland on the summits.
-At least 148 plant species have been recorded on Gros Piton, 97 on Petit Piton, and the intervening ridge, among them eight rare tree species.
-The Gros Piton is home to some 27 bird species (five of them endemic), three indigenous rodents, one opossum, three bats, eight reptiles, and three amphibians.
+At least 148 plant species have been recorded on Gros Piton, 97 on Petit Piton and the intervening ridge, among them eight rare tree species.

+Gros Piton is home to some 27 bird species (five of them endemic), three indigenous rodents, one opossum, three bats, eight reptiles, and three amphibians.
+The site has been designated an Important Bird Area (IBA) by BirdLife International.